matthiasn/talk-transcripts/Hickey_Rich/AreWeThereYet.md

 <img src="AreWeThereYet/00.16.17.jpg" alt="00:16:17 OO and “Change”" id="slide-17">

 So, the first thing we should realize, that any program model is going to be – that tries to model the real world - is essentially going to be a simplistic thing.
 Okay?
-But again, there’s that beware of simplicity.
+But again, there’s that "beware of simplicity."
 Is this thing too simple to do the job correctly?
 Right?
 One of the problems with object-oriented time is that we talk about behavior and state and things like that really, really loosely.
 These terms are almost completely meaningless.

-And in addition, even though objects punitively are about process, there’s no notion, no concrete notion of time in objects.
+And in addition, even though objects putatively are about process, there’s no notion, no concrete notion of time in objects.
 No more so than there are in functions.
 But at least functions aren’t pretending to play with time.
 Functions say there’s no time.
 Right?
 There’s my inputs and my outputs.
 I’m not pretending to deal with time.
 Objects are pretending to deal with time.
 And yet, our object systems don’t have any reified notion of time.
 There’s nothing you can talk about explicitly because most of them were born in the day when your program ruled the computer.
 You had a single monotonic execution flow and it just did what it wanted; do this, do that.
 There was a single universal process controlling everything.

 Now that that’s no longer true, we try to use locks to restore that vision of the world.
 But that vision of the world was never correct.
 And you can tell in one key way because we still, even with all the locks and everything else, we still don’t really have a concrete representation we can use for perception.
 Can I look at something and see it be stable?
 Or memory.
 Can I remember that?
 Right?
 These objects are all live.
 They’re time bombs.
 Right?
 We have gotten this wrong.
 The object-oriented model has gotten time wrong.